ucc23/updt_UCC/README.md

 This script checks the new DB for proper formatting:

+- Check for "bad characters" in cluster's names: ';' or '_'
 - Make sure that no GCs are very close to listed OCs
 - Check for possible duplicates in the new DB
 - Possible instances of 'vdBergh-Hagen'/'vdBergh' that must be changed to